The Seemingly Harmless Item You Should Never Flush Down Your Toilet

 When dental floss flushes down your toilet, it can wrap around hair, toilet paper, wipes, tampons and fecal matter in the pipes.

-“Floss falls into the category with things like wipes,” Andrea Pook, spokeswoman for the East Bay Municipal Utility District, told HuffPost.
-“When they go into the wastewater system they end up balling up into these big clumps and getting the workings of our system stuck or broken.”
+“When [floss gets] go into the wastewater system they end up balling up into these big clumps and getting the workings of our system stuck or broken,” Andrea Pook, spokeswoman for the East Bay Municipal Utility District, told HuffPost.

-She added, “Once [floss] gets into our plumbing all the flosses tend to like each other and all those wipes ― that they call flushable wipes, but really are not ― they tend to somehow attract each other, they kind of get hung up on each other and then they create a bigger and bigger mass.
-And it’s that mass that interferes with pumps and screens.”
+A spokesperson for the Sanitation Districts of Los Angeles County echoed those sentiments.

+“Floss can combine with other items, such as single-use wipes (like baby wipes), and form balls that can grow quite sizable and can clog sewers and pumps,” Rosales-Ramirez told HuffPost. ”Sometimes these items also combine with tree roots and grease and create huge problems for sewer systems.”

 Plumbers, city officials and people who have dealt with this dental monster in their drains say the final product looks similar to a three-to-four pound animal made of literal and figurative crap.

-Below is a less-gross video of it in drains:
+Below is a less-gross video of floss in drains:

 Sometimes, if the floss goes into a septic system, it can also wind around moving parts and burn out motors, according to Today.com.